Autocrit/cnc_pendant_to_duet/README.md

 1. This PCB was tested with a Duet 3, but not with a Duet 2 or a PanelDue.
 1. There is a small change needed to the Arduino firmware.
 1. I don't know what I'm doing.
 Use at your own risk.
 1. There's a pin labelled *iO.out* on the PCB in these photos.
-That's a mistake and its corrected to *dout* in the kicad files.
+That's a mistake and its corrected to *dout* in the KiCad project.

 ## Ordering